 The cake cutting ceremony is usually performed immediately following the grand entrance, before the wedding party toasts begin.
 This will allow your serving staff to clear and cut the cake during dinner service.Watch Video

 Great question.
-Fortunately, in over 25 years of doing business, Mike Staff Productions has never missed an event.
+Fortunately, in over 25 years of doing business, Mike Staff Productions DJs have never missed an event.
 Better yet, we have a system in place to assure that we never will.
 In the event of an emergency that prohibits your pre-selected wedding DJ from making your wedding, an experienced MSP Certified DJ will be on call and ready to go: gear loaded, a full tank of gas, and cell phone on so they can be on their way immediately upon receiving our call.
 This allows you the peace of mind in knowing that an experienced, professional, MSP Certified DJ will be there for you.Watch Video

 Never!
 This is a dismissible offense and would never be tolerated by Mike Staff Productions or our clients.Watch Video